-2.2 Measuring Government Size
+3.1 Measuring Government Size

 The most commonly used indicators of government size are expenditure measures derived from national accounts.
-Often simply total government expenditure is used to signify the size of the public sector.
-This might be appropriate in some instances, depending on the aim of the study, but here a more disaggregated view is in order.
 Several components of total government expenditure do not directly reflect economic activity by the state or do not relate to the theoretical argument made in this paper.
 Thus, the choice of the financial indicator was governed by a trade-off between most closely reflecting the definition of government size as given in the last section and the association to the theoretical argument about partisan politics.